gschmutz/iot-vehicle-tracking-demo/README.md

 DROP STREAM IF EXISTS vehicle_tracking_refined_s;
 ```

-And now create the refined ksqlDB Stream:
+And now create the refined ksqlDB Stream with a `CREATE STREAM ...
+AS SELECT ...` statement.
+We include an additional column `source`, which holds the system the data is coming from.

 ``` sql
 CREATE STREAM IF NOT EXISTS vehicle_tracking_refined_s